 The program uses secure communication between the client and the server, so all the data traffic is encrypted.
 By default, the program deploys a self-signed SSL certificate, and you get a warning that the certificate used is not trusted when you connect to the server.
 If you have a SSL certificate, it is recommended to specify it in the program preferences to validate the identity of the server when connecting to it remotely.

-Using the Enterprise edition of the program, you can access the execution results of remote operations through the web, so you can see this data anytime and from any location Pic 3.
+You can access the execution results of remote operations through the web, so you can see this data anytime and from any location Pic 3.
 The program uses Microsoft IIS to deploy the web infrastructure.
 If you choose to deploy web components, the program installation automatically configures Microsoft IIS, so you can access the execution results in a browser.

 Web access to execution results allows you to check the execution status of remote operations through the web.
 For every operation, you can see the list of PCs where it was executed and the execution status for every PC.
 The available information is similar to information displayed in the Execution Results view in the GUI client.